 - 1. OUR TALK: Strive to speak with love, kindness and compassion even when others do not talk, act and dress as we think they should. - 2.
 OUR ACTIONS: Act toward others the way Jesus would in similar circumstances.
-This will help us to maintain a wholesome respect for each other. - 3.
-OUR DRESS: As a Christian and a member of the Clear Creek Baptist Bible College family each person is accountable for the image or appearance he/she portrays.
-Students are to be careful at all times of their personal hygiene, modesty, and neatness.
-For both men and women, clothing should never be too tight or revealing.
-All persons are encouraged to use Christian integrity concerning dress, hair length and wearing of jewelry.
-(Please refer to Student Handbook for further details.)
+This will help us to maintain a wholesome respect for each other.

-Clear Creek Baptist Bible College 2022-2023 Catalog Student Regulations
+Clear Creek Baptist Bible College 2023-2024 Catalog Student Concerns, Complaints, and Code of Conduct